 Students may be classified by unit status, by entering cohort, or by expected graduation year, depending on the context.
 For enrollment verification purposes, unit completion is the sole determinant of class status.
-Students must receive 36 academic units to graduate, or 9 units per year, exclusive of PE units.
+Students must receive 36 academic units to graduate, or 9 units per year, plus one physical education unit.
 The unit status classification used for enrollment verification is as follows:

 * First-year students who bring in AP, IB, dual enrollment, or transfer credits are reclassified, as appropriate, at the end of the first year.
-After the first year, a student's unit status is adjusted each quarter; the expected graduation year is adjusted as necessary, usually at the completion of the spring quarter.
+While academic classification is based on the units noted above, a student's class cohort and registration cohort is determined on the basis of their plans for degree completion and anticipated completion date.
+After the first year, a student's unit status is adjusted each quarter; the expected graduation year and class cohort is adjusted as necessary, usually at the completion of the spring quarter.

 Students who earn a term GPA of 3.5 or better for a full-time course load of at least 3 units, without failing or withdrawing from any course, will be placed on the Dean's List.
 Students who elect to take a letter-graded course as credit/no credit (CR/NC) or receive an F, NC, or W grade are not eligible for Dean's List consideration during that quarter.
 Students with I or IP grades will be considered for Dean's List upon receipt of the final grades.
 Dean's List recognition is posted on students' transcripts.

 The College invites qualified first-year students to join the Alpha Lambda Delta national scholastic freshman honorary society.